seed-labs/seed-emulator/examples/C10-carla-seed/README.md

 	- **CARLAVIZ**: Visualization logs can be found in `/carlaviz.log`, and additional output might also be visible directly on the terminal.
 	- **SEED Emulator**: General output and error messages are displayed directly on the terminal.
 ### FAQ's
+1. **Are the CARLA server, Seed Cars, and traffic generators running in synchronous or asynchronous mode?**
+	The CARLA server, seed cars, and traffic generators are set to operate in asynchronous mode.
+This configuration allows each component to run independently without waiting for frame synchronization, providing greater flexibility and enhancing the real-time responsiveness of the simulation environment.
+2. **What is the impact of running the CARLA server and SEED Emulator on different networks?**
+	Running the CARLA server on localhost ensures optimal bandwidth and smooth integration with the SEED Emulator.
+Using a private network may introduce some lag, and this lag can increase significantly on a public network, especially if cameras are enabled on all vehicles.
+3. **What should I do if I experience connectivity issues with the CARLA server and SEED Emulator?**
+	If connectivity issues arise, it's advisable to restart the CARLA server and restart the SEED Emulator from scratch.
+This can help reset the network connections and clear any session-specific conflicts that may be causing the problems.
+4. **How can I follow a specific car in Carlaviz visualization?**
+	To focus on a specific car in Carlaviz during the simulation, set the 'ego vehicle' parameters in the `.env` file accordingly.
+Specify the role name of the car you want to follow under the `CARLAVIZ_EGO_VEHICLE_NAME` parameter to ensure that Carlaviz tracks and displays this vehicle prominently in the visualization.
+5. **What should I do if there are frequent collisions among vehicles in the simulation?**
+	To reduce collisions, manage camera settings by enabling the camera manager for one car and disabling cameras on other vehicles.
+This reduces computational demands and potential lag, enhancing simulation stability.